11/6/2024

 Jeffrey Bernstein

-And just to clarify for fiscal 25, do you give expense and DNA guidance?
-I know the interest expense caught us a little off guard, but obviously you got moving pieces with your leverage levels.
-So any directional color interest expense and DNA for 25?
+Got it.
+And just to clarify, for fiscal 25, do you give interest expense and DNA guidance?
+I know the interest expense caught us a little off guard, but obviously you've got moving pieces with your leverage levels.
+So any directional call on interest expense and DNA for 25?

 speaker

-Yeah, we don't give guidance, but what's going on with interest expense is really a function of obviously financing Jose Santiago, but that was more than offset by the EBITDA, but also capital leases.
-In addition to investing in buildings, we've also been investing in our fleet.
-That goes to capital leases and that does come in as interest expense and then just overall borrowings.
-Undepreciation is also really a function of growth.
-It's again these new buildings coming online and that's primarily the two drivers of those things.
+Yeah, we don't give guidance, but what's going on with interest expense is really, it's a function of obviously financing Jose Santiago, but that was more than offset by the EBITDA, but also capital leases.
+In addition to investing in buildings, we've also been investing in our fleet, and that goes through capital leases, and that does come in as interest expense, and then just overall borrowings.
+And then On depreciation, it's also really a function of growth.
+It's, again, these new buildings coming online.
+And, you know, that's primarily the two drivers of those things.

 speaker